5 Best Hammock Sleeping Pads for Camping

 • Packed: 11 x 4.1″ / 28 x 10.4 cm

 The ProLite is the lightest and most compact self-inflating mattress available.
-Self-inflation keeps set-up super-easy and its die-cut foam packs small, easily fitting inside most ultralight backpacks it’s ideal for high-mileage bicycle touring journeys where every gram counts.
+Self-inflation keeps set-up super-easy, and its die-cut foam packs small, easily fitting inside most ultralight backpacks.
+It’s ideal for high-mileage bicycle touring journeys where every gram counts.
 Stuff sack included.

 Despite being a summer sleeping mat, it still has a respectable R-Value of 2.3, which should keep you warm enough even in near-freezing temperatures (given a proper sleeping bag, of course).